annotation/text-fabric/tf/convert/app/transcription.md

 There are two section levels:

-*   *chapter* Top-level division, roughly corresponding to top-level `<div>` elements;
+*   *«chapter»* Top-level division, roughly corresponding to top-level `<div>` elements;
     heading: a sequence number and a tag name, or the contents of an heading-bearing element;
-*   *chunk* division withint the chapters, roughly corresponding to `<p>` elements.
+*   *«chunk»* division withint the «chapter»s, roughly corresponding to `<p>` elements.
-    heading: sequence number of the chunk within a chapter; chunks that are `<p>` elements are numbered with positive numbers; other chunks are numbered separately with negative numbers.
+    heading: sequence number of the «chunk» within a «chapter»; «chunk»s that are `<p>` elements are numbered with positive numbers; other «chunk»s are numbered separately with negative numbers.

 All section headings are stored in a feature with the same name as the type of section:
-*chapter*, *chunk*.
+*«chapter»*, *«chunk»*.

 #### Details

-1.  *chapter* nodes have been made as follows:
+1.  *«chapter»* nodes have been made as follows:

-    *   `<teiHeader>` is a chapter;
+    *   `<teiHeader>` is a «chapter»;
-    *   immediate children of `<text>` are chapters, except the *text structure* elements `<front>`, `<body>`, `<back>` and `<group>`;
+    *   immediate children of `<text>` are «chapter»s, except the *text structure* elements `<front>`, `<body>`, `<back>` and `<group>`;
-    *   immediate children of the text structure elements are chapters;
+    *   immediate children of the text structure elements are «chapter»s;

-1.  *chunk* nodes have been made as follows:
+1.  *«chunk»* nodes have been made as follows:

-    *   the `<teiHeader>` is a chunk;
+    *   the `<teiHeader>` is a «chunk»;
-    *   immediate children of `<text>` are chunks, except the *text structure* elements `<front>`, `<body>`, `<back>` and `<group>`;
+    *   immediate children of `<text>` are «chunk»s, except the *text structure* elements `<front>`, `<body>`, `<back>` and `<group>`;
-    *   immediate children of the text structure elements are chunks,
+    *   immediate children of the text structure elements are «chunk»s,
     *   but not necessarily empty elements such as `<lb/>` and `<pb/>`.

+1.  the slots generated for empty elements are linked to the current chapter and chunk if there they exist; otherwise they will be linked to the upcoming chapter and chunk.
-1. The heading of a chapter is either the text in a heading-bearing element, or, if no such element is found, a sequence number and the tag name.
+1. The heading of a «chapter» is either the text in a heading-bearing element, or, if no such element is found, a sequence number and the tag name.
-1. Extra parameters specify how to find the head-bearing element for a chapter.
+1. Extra parameters specify how to find the head-bearing element for a «chapter».
     This corpus is parametrized with

     ```
-    «criteriaRaw»
+    «propertiesRaw»
     ```

     meaning:

-    *   heads occur in `<«head»>` elements that follow the chapter-starting element;
+    *   heads occur in `<«head»>` elements that follow the «chapter»-starting element;
-        but only those ones that satisfy the following attribute criteria, if any:
+        but only those ones that satisfy the following attribute properties, if any:

-    «criteria»
+    «properties»

 1. Additional remarks about heading bearing elements:
     1.  their original occurrences in the text are preserved and treated in the same way as all other elements;
-    1.  only the plain text content of the headings are used for the chapter headings, markup inside headings is ignored for this purpose.
+    1.  only the plain text content of the headings are used for the «chapter» headings, markup inside headings is ignored for this purpose.

 «endModelII»